Steven Salaita hiring controversy: Ruling in Salaita's favor

 In June, a federal judge ordered the university to release all emails related to Salaita's un-hiring, and the university's motion to dismiss the case was rejected on August 6.
 The ruling established two things.
-First, that by August 2014 Salaita was employed by the university and that the board of trustees hadn't confirmed his employment was an irrelevant formality; the university had no right to rescind his offer.
+First, that by August 2014 Salaita was employed by the university and that the board of trustees had not confirmed his employment was an irrelevant formality; the university had no right to rescind his offer.
 And second, that Salaita's right to free speech trumped the university's concerns over keeping a "safe" or "disruption-free" environment:

 The ruling also allowed a spoliation of evidence claim to proceed against the university, which implicated Wise in hiding emails about the un-hiring of Salaita and she immediately resigned.
 The next day, the university complied with the judge's order and made hundreds of e-mails available to the public.

-Shortly thereafter, 41 department heads, chairs and directors, predominantly from the College of Liberal Arts and Sciences, published an open letter urging the acting Chancellor Barbara Wilson and President Timothy Killeen to call for Salaita's reinstatement.

 A settlement was reached in November which awarded Salaitia $600,000 and an additional $275,000 to cover his legal expenses.
 The university did not admit wrongdoing, and claimed that the settlement was due to the high cost of the litigation on which it had already spent $1.3 million.
 As part of the settlement it was agreed that Salaita would not join the university faculty.